 There are hard games… and then there’s R-Type.
 Notoriously difficult, the game is one of the classics of the old school shooters.
 Building on that success, R-Type 2 did things harder, creepier, and prettier.
 The two games were released as a compilation for the PS1 as R-Types, and now, they are available for Xbox Live Arcade as the single download R-Type Dimensions.

 Going hand-in-hand with the updated visuals comes the “Crazy” view-mode.
 When this mode is enabled, the camera swoops 45 degrees so that you can see both the side and the back of your ship.
-The controls stay the same despite the change in the viewing-angle.
+The controls stay the same despite the change in the viewing angle.
 Like the 3D revamp, the new angle doesn’t impress; in fact, it hinders the gameplay.
 The game becomes harder (and more frustrating) to play.
-Let’s face facts – the last thing R-Type needs is more difficulty.
+Let’s face facts – the last thing R-Type needs is more difficult.

 Enough about the bad though; let’s get onto the good parts.
 What would an XBLA game be without Leaderboards?
 You can compare your scores with other pilots, which adds a whole lot of motivation.
 This score-keeping is especially appealing in Dimensions since wracking up points is such an important part of the game.
 Plus it brings back memories of competing to get your name on the high-score list at the arcade.

 I’ll admit it – before Dimensions, I had never finished either of the first two R-Types.
-This edition however gives the player the option of unlimited continues without making the game feel hollow.
-The challenge in this mode is to die as few times as possible.
+This edition, however, gives the player the option of unlimited continues without making the game feel hollow.
+The challenge in this mode is to die a few times as possible.
 At the end of each stage, there’s a screen that wracks up the number of times your ship’s gone kapow.
 At the end of the game, your total is compared to those of others on the Leaderboards.
 Very cool.

 Oh, and PS3 users shouldn’t wallow in self-pity for their lack of R-Type – the PS1 original, R-Types is available for the PSN.
 While it lacks the 3D visuals and whacky camera, you won’t be wishing you had them.